vrugtehagel/reversibles/README.md

 <a name="function-signatures"></a>
 ## Function signatures

 A function defined with `reversible` will retain its original signature.
 You can even still bind `this` to it.
-The function returned by `reversible` however also has a `do` property, which exposes a way to undo a call.
-Parameters work as you'd expect, nothing changes relative to the original function.
+The function returned by `reversible` however also has a `do` method, which returns a "call object", exposing a way to undo a call.
+Parameters to `do` work as you'd expect, nothing changes relative to the original function in that respect.
 The return value is where it's at, and it looks like this:
 ```ts
 interface ReversibleCall<T> {
     result: ReturnType<T>;